Relationship Anxiety Test

 Handling relationship anxiety can be challenging, but with some strategies and techniques, you can work to reduce and manage your anxiety in the context of your relationships.
 Here are some steps to help you cope with relationship anxiety:

-• Self-care: Make self-care a priority.
+- Self-Care: Prioritize self-care to manage your depression.
 This includes getting enough sleep, eating well, exercising regularly, and engaging in activities that bring you joy and relaxation.
+Self-care can help boost your mood and resilience.

-• Social support: Lean on your support network of friends and family.
-Sometimes talking to people outside of the relationship can provide you with a different perspective and emotional support.
+- Support Network: Lean on friends and family for emotional support.
+Talking to trusted individuals about your feelings can provide you with a different perspective and emotional support.